zammad/zammad-user-documentation/extras/two-factor-authentication.rst

 Recovery codes are one-time use security codes that can be used to sign in if you lose access to your other two-factor authentication methods.
 They can only be used as a **backup method**.

-If the feature is enabled by the admin, recovery codes will be automatically generated for you during the setup of your initial two-factor authentication method.
+If the feature is enabled by your admin, recovery codes will be automatically generated for you during the setup of your initial two-factor authentication method.
 You will be asked to print out or save the generated recovery codes in a safe place.
 Once used, a recovery code cannot be reused.

 .. figure:: /images/extras/two-factor-authentication/recovery-codes-modal.png
    :alt: Recovery Codes Modal Dialog